 - Computer (Mac or PC)

-- Adobe Creative Suite (CS) or Creative Cloud (CC)\
+- Adobe Creative Cloud (CC)\

-- InDesign

 - Illustrator

 - Photoshop

+- InDesign

 - Acrobat

-- Browser applications Firefox and Safari

-- Reliable high-speed Internet connection

 - Scanner or digital camera

 - Color or Black+White Printer

 The Communication Design labs are available to all communication design students, currently enrolled in a course.
 Each lab is equipped with Macintosh computers, flatbed scanners, and printers.